DarrenN/darrenknewton.com/source/_posts/2011-10-30-mirror-site-and-convert-to-pdf.markdown

 ---
 layout: post
-title: "How to: Mirror a site and convert to PDFs"
+title: "How to: Convert site to PDF with wkhtmltopdf and wget"
 date: 2011-10-30 18:29
 comments: true
 categories: [Code, Bash, PDF, wget, wkhtmltopdf]